This article will cover:

-It will have to be in the top 25% compared to the Benchmark for it not to be prioritizable.
+A: A driver will have to be in the 75th percentile of the Benchmark for it not to be prioritizable.
 When looking at this try ask: is performance just above average enough to not focus on improving it?

-In some instances, you may not see any strengths or priorities on your dashboard.
+A: In some instances, you may not see any strengths or priorities on your dashboard.
 This is normal and means that the factors applied in the calculation of strengths and priorities have not been met.
-For a strength or priority to show on your dashboard, the score would need to be in the top or bottom 25% compared to the benchmark, or have a significant impact on the engagement score, or both of the above.
+For a strength or priority to show on your dashboard, the score would need to be in the 75th percentile of the benchmark, or have a significant impact on the engagement score, or both of the above.